 There are two main ways of using biomass to heat a domestic property:

-There are many domestic log, wood-chip and wood pellet burning central heating boilers available.
-Log boilers must be loaded by hand and may be unsuitable for some situations.
-Automatic pellet and wood-chip systems can be more expensive.
-Many boilers will dual-fire both wood chips and pellets, although the wood chip boilers need larger hoppers to provide the same time interval between refuelling.
+There are many domestic log, wood-chip and wood pellet burning central heating biomass boilers available.
+Log biomass boilers must be loaded by hand and may be unsuitable for some situations.
+Automatic pellet and wood-chip biomass boiler systems can be more expensive.
+Many biomass boilers will dual-fire both wood chips and pellets, although the wood chip biomass boilers need larger hoppers to provide the same time interval between refueling.

-Boilers can be designed with an integral hot water energy storage or accumulator tank that stores water up to 90º C, enabling the supply of heat to be further decoupled from the combustion of the fuel.
-This is particularly helpful with log boilers where systems operate at full load and the matching of demand with load is performed by the accumulator.
+Biomass boilers can be designed with an integral hot water energy storage or accumulator tank that stores water up to 90º C, enabling the supply of heat to be further decoupled from the combustion of the fuel.
+This is particularly helpful with log biomass boilers where systems operate at full load and the matching of demand with load is performed by the accumulator.

 You should consider the following issues if you’re thinking about a biomass boiler or stove.
 An accredited installer will be able to provide more detailed advice.

-Capital costs depend on the type and size of system you choose.
+Costs: Capital costs depend on the type and size of the biomass boiler system you choose.
 But installation and commissioning costs tend to be fairly fixed.
 Stand alone room heaters generally cost around £2,000 – £4,000 installed.
-The cost for boilers varies depending on the fuel choice; a typical 20kW (average size required for a three-bedroom semi-detached house) pellet boiler would cost around £5,000 – £14,000 installed, including the cost of the flue and commissioning.
+The cost for biomass boilers varies depending on the fuel choice; a typical 20kW (average size required for a three-bedroom semi-detached house) pellet biomass boiler would cost around £5,000 – £14,000 installed, including the cost of the flue and commissioning.
 A manual log feed system of the same size would be slightly cheaper.

 Payback: This depends on the fuel being replaced and the type of wood fuel being used.
-It too is more favourable in areas that don’t have a gas supply.
+It too is more favorable in areas that don’t have a gas supply.